storyofcoder/storyofcoder/README.md

 Since 2017 I've been living and breathing web development and creating modern and user friendly interfaces.
 I've had the chance to immerse myself in many different works and projects, helping to make this world a little better through design & code.

-Experienced in demonstrated history of working in the Cryptocurrency industry.
+With demonstrated history of working in the Cryptocurrency industry.
 Expert in translating business requirements into technical solutions.

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />